 Yes, I might consider vaccinating if I could get vaccines that don’t have abortions attached to their history, if everyone injected knew exactly what was in their vaccines, and if all ingredients had been independently researched as to their safely and necessity.

 One last thing I get asked is about school for my children.
 ALL states allow for medical exemptions, all but two allow for religious exemptions and many allow for ‘philosophical’ exemptions.
 In short, YES, YOU CAN ENROLL YOUR CHILDREN IN SCHOOL WITHOUT VACCINATIONS.
-My son is enrolled in the school here in Japan under a religious exemption.
-If there is an incidence of a “vaccine preventable” disease such as Chicken Pox, he may be required to stay home until is passes.
-NOT because they think he caused it, but to protect him from contracting the disease.
+My children are enrolled in the school here in Japan under a religious exemption.
+If there is an incidence of a “vaccine preventable” disease such as Chicken Pox, they may be required to stay home until is passes.
+NOT because they think they caused it, but to protect them from contracting the disease, whether I think it’s a big deal or not.

 I do have a post specifically about military exemptions including the regulations regarding them, here: https://lboosmommy.wordpress.com/2012/01/30/military-vaccine-exemptions-for-children/